 The pneumococcal vaccine should be administered at least 2 weeks before an elective splenectomy.
 If the time frame is not practical, the patient should be immunized as soon as possible after recovery and before discharge from the hospital or, at the latest, 24 hours following the procedure.

 Most authorities recommend antibiotic prophylaxis for asplenic children, especially for the first 2 years after splenectomy.
 Some investigators advocate continuing chemoprophylaxis in children for at least 5 years or until age 21 years.
 However, the value of this approach in older children or adults has never been adequately evaluated in a clinical trial.

 A major concern is antibiotic use in splenectomized patients.
 Those who have undergone splenectomy should receive antibiotic prophylaxis prior to undergoing procedures associated with a risk of transient or sustained bacteremia.
 Antibiotics should cover encapsulated organisms and organisms likely to be found at the operative site.

 The goals of pharmacotherapy in cases of splenomegaly are to reduce mortality and prevent complications.
-Recall that in the absence of a functional spleen, patients have a defect in bacterial clearance due to impaired opsonization.
-In particular, these patients are at risk for OPSI due to infection with encapsulated organisms such as H influenzae, N meningitidis, and S pneumoniae.
+In the absence of a functional spleen, patients have a defect in bacterial clearance due to impaired opsonization.
+In particular, these patients are at risk for overwhelming postsplenectomy infection (OPSI) due to infection with encapsulated organisms such as Haemophilus influenzae, Neisseria meningitidis, and Streptococcus pneumoniae.